Prometheism: Second period (1921–1923)

-During this period, Marshal Piłsudski still remained in power, first as Chief of State (Naczelnik Państwa), later transitionally as chief of the General Staff (Sztab Główny).
+During this period, Marshal Piłsudski still remained in power, first as Chief of State, later transitionally as chief of the General Staff.

 Promethean affairs now also involved the successive chiefs of the General Staff, Gen. Władysław Sikorski and Gen. Stanisław Haller, and the chief of the General Staff's Section II (Oddział II: intelligence), Col. Ignacy Matuszewski.

-On January 10, 1921, shortly after the end of the Polish-Soviet War, the Union for the Rapprochement of Reborn Nations, was founded by economist and statistician Włodzimierz Wakar.
+On January 10, 1921, shortly after the end of the Polish-Soviet War, the economist and statistician Włodzimierz Wakar founded the Union for the Rapprochement of Reborn Nations.
 It had sections for specific nationalities, including Belarusians, Finns, Poles, Ukrainians, Crimean Tatars, Kuban Cossacks, Georgians, Azerbaijanis, and Ciscaucasians.
-However, the organization did not receive support from the Polish government, which is why it failed to achieve its goals and ceased its activities in 1923.
+However, the organization did not receive support from the Polish government; accordingly it failed to achieve its goals and ceased its activities in 1923.

 Poland worked together with Promethean political émigrés who were in official contact with Poland's Foreign Ministry, with Polish diplomatic offices in Istanbul, Bucharest, Prague, Tehran and Paris, and with the Polish General Staff.
 As early as 1922, the first group of Georgian officers, recommended by the Georgian government, were accepted into the Polish Army.